ELhadratiOth/CR7-Hotel-Project/README.md

 https://elhadratioth.github.io/CR7-Hotel-Project/

 ```
-➤ it's better to open it in google chrome browser in your PC for a better visualisation
+➤ it's better to open it in google chrome browser in your PC for a better visualisation.

 ## Demo